Man on the Moon II: The Legend of Mr. Rager: Recording and production

 Recording sessions for the album took place at several recording studios, including Avex Recording Studios in Honolulu, Electric Lady Studios in New York City, Glenwood Place Studios in Burbank, Parkland Playhouse in Parkland, The Broski Room in New York City, Westlake Sound in West Hollywood.
 The track "We Aite (Wake Your Mind Up)" was recorded at the Germano Studios in New York City, and other tracks like "Marijuana" and "Ashin Kusher" was recorded at the Record Plant in Los Angeles.
 The title track "Mr. Rager" was recorded at NightBird Recording Studios in West Hollywood.
 "All Along" was recorded at the MSR Studios in New York City, and the last track "Trapped in My Mind" was recorded at Scott's Crib in New York City.
 The album was mixed at Larrabee Studios in Los Angeles, Circle House Recording Studios in Miami, Paramount Recording Studios in Los Angeles, and MSR Studios.
 Prior to the process, it was mixed by Manny Marroquin, along with Christian Plata and Erik Madrid.
 All the songs were mastered by Vlado Meller at Universal Mastering Studios.

 Producer Emile Haynie handled most of the tracks' production.
 Outside of Cudi's longtime collaborator, Cudi also collaborated with Grammy Award winning producer Anthony Kilhoffer, who has worked frequently with Kanye West.
 Composer Larry Gold arranged and conducted with strings on four tracks, and producer Mike Dean contributed guitar on three tracks for the album.
 In April 2010, Cudi was in the studio with recording artist Kenna.

 Jim Jonsin, who produced the album's first single compared Cudi's blending of sounds to B.o.B's genre-bending album The Adventures of Bobby Ray, stating "It's a mix.
 It's kind of some club stuff, some hip-hop traditional rap stuff, and then some rock-pop stuff.
 He's goin' everywhere."
 Cudi later said that Jonsin had misinformed fans about the new album, "I got mad love for Jim but he was misinformed.
 There is no Kanye & Kid Cudi Duran Duran song, I'd sample a 90s record before a 80s record anyday and when I worked with Jim, I hadn't even started sessions with Plain Pat and Emile yet so the direction of my album was yet to be determined."

-In a September 2010 interview with Spike TV, Cudi spoke on the album's guest appearances: "Man, when it comes to features, I kinda just stick to my homies.
+In September 2010, in an interview with Spike TV, Cudi spoke on the album's guest appearances: "Man, when it comes to features, I kinda just stick to my homies.
 My peoples Chip tha Ripper, GLC [who is] a GOOD Music affiliate.
 Got my boy Cage over there, and Mary J. Blige on the album.
 We got Cee-Lo on the album.
 It's just really taking off where we last stopped."